Existential Crisis: How To Find Your Way Back

 What Causes An Existential Crisis?

 Existential dilemmas occur disproportionately over some time.
-A myriad of factors contribute to an existential crisis, but more often than not, it comes in the aftermath of a life-altering or life-threatening event.
+A myriad of factors contribute to an existential crisis, but more often than not, existential crises come in the aftermath of a life-altering or life-threatening event.
 This event could be a personal turning point, like reaching a lifelong milestone or the death of a loved one, and other times an existential crisis occurs as an offshoot of a much wider social situation, like in the case of a natural disaster, an economic recession, or a seemingly senseless trend.
 The end of a relationship can also result in an existential crisis, just as well as the start of a marriage.

 Other times, a crisis of existence could result from a discovery, either in the form of an epiphany or the unraveling of a secret.
 It is not uncommon for an existential crisis to occur when a person is going through an identity crisis, also known as the individual's crisis, which makes them question their personality merits.
 A widespread existential dread could emanate from a social or political change that affects many people's lives.